errchh/data-portoflio-cyclistic/README.md

 ![Fig ](/figure/fig-cyclistic-off-season-member.jpg)

-In off season, the highest activity of annual member rides are pretty much the same location as those in the peak season.
+In off season, the highest activity of annual member rides are pretty much the same locations as those in the peak season.

 This suggests annual members use the service as a way to commute to work.